 Her companions are brought to her,

-they enter the king's palace with joy and rejoicing.
+they enter the king's palace with joy and gladness.

 b) Final Prayer:

-The prayer which follows is a brief meditation on the maternal role of Mary in the life of the believer: “Mary, woman who knows how to rejoice, who knows how to exult, who allows herself to be invaded by the full consolation of the Holy Spirit, teach us to pray so that we may also discover the source of joy.
-In Elizabeth’s house, your cousin, feeling accepted and understood in your most intimate secret, you burst out in a hymn of exultation of the heart, speaking of God, of you about your relationship with him, and of the unprecedented adventure already begun of being the Mother of Christ and of all of us, holy people of God.
-Teach us to give our prayer a rhythm of hope and tremors of joy, sometimes worn out by bitter whining and soaked with melancholy almost as obliged.
-The Gospel speaks to us about you, Mary, and of Elizabeth: both of you kept in your heart something, which you did not dare or you did not wish to manifest to anyone.
-But each one of you, felt understood by the other, on that prophetic day of the Visitation and you pronounced words of prayer and of feast.
-Your encounter becomes Liturgy of thanksgiving and of praise to your ineffable God.
-You, woman of a profound joy, you sang the Magnificat, in rapture and amazed at all that the Lord was operating in his humble servant.
-Magnificat is the cry, the explosion of joy, which explodes within each one of us, when one feels accepted and understood”.
+The prayer which follows is a brief meditation on the maternal role of Mary in the life of the believer: “Mary, woman who knows how to rejoice, who knows how to exult, who allows herself to be visited by the full consolation of the Holy Spirit, teach us to pray so that we may also discover the source of joy.
+In the house of Elizabeth, your cousin, feeling accepted and understood in your most intimate secret, you burst out in a hymn of exultation of the heart, speaking of God, of you, about your relationship with Him, and of the unprecedented adventure of being the Mother of Christ and of all of us, holy people of God.
+Teach us to give our prayer a rhythm of hope and tremors of joy.
+The Gospel speaks to us about you, Mary, and of Elizabeth: both of you kept something in your heart which you did not dare or you did not wish to manifest to anyone.
+But each one of you felt understood by the other, on that prophetic day of the Visitation, and you pronounced words of prayer and of feast.
+Your encounter becomes a liturgy of thanksgiving and of praise to your ineffable God.
+You, woman of profound joy, you sang the Magnificat, in rapture and amazed at all that the Lord was accomplishing in His humble servant.
+Magnificat is the cry, the explosion of joy, which explodes within each one of us, when one feels accepted and understood.”

 The Virgin Mary, the temple of the Holy Spirit, accepted with faith the Word and surrendered herself completely to the power of Love.
-Because of this she became the Icon of interiority, that is all recollected under the look of God and abandoned to the power of the Most High.
+Because of this she became the icon of interiority, that is, completely recollected under the gaze of God and abandoned to the power of the Most High.
 Mary keeps silence about herself, because everything in her can speak about the wonders of the Lord in her life.